 A skills gap analysis plays a big role in your strategic decision-making.
 You can prepare your workforce for the future by proactively building skills you may not necessarily need right now, but will be essential in the future.
 In doing so, your workforce will know what to prioritise and will be able to focus their learning.

-When you analyse the skills shortages in your workforce, you get useful information about your teams’ strengths and weaknesses.
+When you analyse and address the skills gaps in your workforce, you get useful information about your teams’ strengths and weaknesses.
 As such, conducting a skills gap analysis will help you make sure your talent meets the needs of your future business.